CarryMinati

 Ajey Nagar (/hi/; born 12 June 1999), better known as CarryMinati, is an Indian YouTuber, streamer and rapper.
 He is known for his roasting videos, comedic skits and reactions to various online topics on his channel CarryMinati.
 His other channel CarryisLive is dedicated to gaming and live streams.
-With over 43 million subscribers as of September 2024, he is the most-subscribed individual YouTuber in Asia.

-In May 2020, his roast video titled "YouTube vs TikTok: The End" caused controversy on YouTube.
+With over 45 million subscribers as of January 2026, he is one of the most-subscribed individual YouTubers in India.
+In May 2020, his roast video titled YouTube vs TikTok: The End caused controversy on YouTube.
 The video was removed by YouTube for violations against the platform's terms of service, citing reasons such as cyberbullying and harassment.

 Early life and education

 Ajey Nagar was born on 12 June 1999 in Faridabad, India.
 He attended Delhi Public School, Faridabad and dropped out to pursue his YouTube career; skipping his Class-XII Board examination because of his nervousness about passing the economics exam.
 He later completed his schooling through long-distance learning.

 Nagar's elder brother, Yash, is a music producer and composer who has collaborated with him as Wily Frenzy.